-The Engineer shall be the judge as to what constitutes a transgression in terms of this clause, subject to the provisions of Clause 20.1 of the FIDIC CCC.
-In the event that transgressions continue the Contractor's attention is drawn to the provisions outlined in Subclause 10.4.
+The Engineer shall be the judge as to what constitutes a transgression in terms of this clause, subject to the provisions of the NEC.

-10.4 REMOVAL FROM SITE AND SUSPENSION OF WORKS
+9.4 REMOVAL FROM SITE AND SUSPENSION OF WORKS

-In terms of the provisions of FIDIC CCC, the Engineer may instruct the Contractor to remove from Site any person who in their opinion is guilty of misconduct, or is incompetent, negligent or constitutes an undesirable presence on Site.
+The Engineer may instruct the Contractor to remove from Site any person who in their opinion is guilty of misconduct, or is incompetent, negligent or constitutes an undesirable presence on Site.
 The Contractor shall ensure that within 24 hours of such instruction, the employee has no further connection with the Contract.

-Subclause 5.2 of this Specification requires that all Equipment be in good working order, and accordingly the Engineer may order that any Equipment not complying with this Specification be removed from Site.
-As per the provisions of Subclause 8.8 of the FIDIC CCC, where the Engineer deems the Contractor to be in breach of any of the requirements of this Specification, he may order the Contractor to suspend the progress of the Works or any part thereof.
+All Equipment must be in good working order, and accordingly the Engineer may order that any Equipment not complying with this Specification be removed from Site.
+Where the Engineer deems the Contractor to be in breach of any of the requirements of this Specification, he may order the Contractor to suspend the progress of the Works or any part thereof.

-11 MEASUREMENT AND PAYMENT
+10 MEASUREMENT AND PAYMENT

-11.1 BASIC PRINCIPLES
+10.1 BASIC PRINCIPLES